 Sharyn Dowd serves as the vice president and secretary and a member of the board of directors for Komolion Human Development Fund.
 Sharyn has been involved in various kinds of mission work since her college days at Wake Forest University.
 Her interests have focused on people who, with additional resources and encouragement, can move from subsistence living to abundant lives in Christian community.
 Since 2007, Sharyn has been active with the work of Randall and Brenda Bradley in Kenya.
 She is especially concerned to reduce female genital mutilation and early marriage in the Pokot village of Komolion by funding boarding school scholarships and a village-planned alternative rite of passage for girls.
 A retired Baptist minister, Sharyn has served churches, led short-term missions, and taught university and seminary students in Georgia, North Carolina, Kentucky, Texas, the District of Columbia, Mississippi, and Mexico.

 Daniel Huizinga serves as the chief financial officer and a member of the board of directors for Komolion Human Development Fund.
 Daniel has been involved in missions and charitable work since high school, throughout the United States as well as Honduras and Belize.
-He first visited Kenya with the Baylor University Men’s Choir in 2013.
-After a two-week trip, he decided that he wanted to continue supporting the Kenyan entrepreneurs, missionaries, and organizations he met that were working together to make a difference.
-Since that trip in 2013, Daniel served as the president of the Baylor Men’s Choir and after graduating, continued to support the Komolion project as well as the Hope Education Hub School in Kibera, the largest urban slum in Africa.
-Outside of Komolion, Daniel has worked in management consulting with education / non-profit clients and is currently pursuing an MBA at the University of Chicago Booth School of Business.
-He lives with his wife Madeleine and son Peter in the Chicago area.
+He first visited Kenya with the Baylor University Men’s Choir in 2013 and decided that he wanted to continue supporting the Kenyan entrepreneurs, missionaries, and organizations he met that were working together to make a difference.
+Since then, Daniel served as the president of the Baylor Men’s Choir and after graduating, continued to support the Komolion project as well as the Hope Education Hub School in Kibera, the largest urban slum in Africa.
+Outside of Komolion, Daniel works in management consulting and has his MBA from the University of Chicago Booth School of Business.
+He lives in the Chicago area with his wife Madeleine and two children Peter and Julia.